iuwqyir/iuwqyir.github.io/_tabs/about.md

 - Creating and managing cloud infrastructure running on Kubernetes.

 **Key achievements**
+- Transaction explorer - built a public feature of Blocktorch, similar to Etherscan, but better.
+It was featured in an Alchemy course focused on Account Abstraction.
+- Built a transaction debugger and simulator for any chain with an RPC connection.
 - Built a custom project-based authentication flow using Supabase Auth.
 It also included a system of API keys.
-- Developed a feature with an SDK to catch and analyze client-side errors when interacting with the blockchain.
 - Designed and implemented a metrics pipeline using TimescaleDB.
 Everything from reading the blockchain data, extracting and saving metrics from it, and reading it in the UI.
-- Transaction explorer - built a public feature of Blocktorch, similar to Etherscan, but better.
-It was featured in an Alchemy course focused on Account Abstraction.
+- Developed a feature with an SDK to catch and analyze client-side errors when interacting with the blockchain.
 - Created and enforced code style rules and best practices with the team to improve our workflow.
 - As an engineer in a very early-stage start-up, I learned to be extra fast, cut necessary corners, and be efficient in testing new ideas.